neesarg-yb/ProjCpp/readme.md

 # ProjCpp Template (MacOS)

-This is cpp project templet created on MacOS. <br/>
+Cpp project created on MacOS. <br/>
 Uses cmake & make in Terminal to compile.

 Here are the compile instruction